CSIS-iLab/india-states/_analysis/states-update-january-2-2020.md

 ---
 **Big News**

-Bihar plans special session to extend caste reservation for 10 years; Delhi to hold assembly election on February 8 with results on February 11; Haryana subsidizes electricity for horticulture-based industries; Maharashtra issues new rooftop solar regulations; Uttar Pradesh increases tariff on electricity; Kerala assembly passes a resolution against the CAA; Center cancels coal blocks in Chhattisgarh and Odisha; Some communication restored in Jammu and Kashmir; Manipur begins issuing Inner Line Permits; Nagaland to remain under AFSPA 6 months; and more.
+Bihar plans special session to extend caste reservation for 10 years; Delhi to hold assembly election on February 8 with results on February 11; Haryana subsidizes electricity for horticulture-based industries; Maharashtra issues new rooftop solar regulations; Kerala assembly passes a resolution against the CAA; Center cancels coal blocks in Chhattisgarh and Odisha; Some communication restored in Jammu and Kashmir; Manipur begins issuing Inner Line Permits; Nagaland to remain under AFSPA 6 months; and more.

 **Center – State Relations**